pivotrooky/pivotrooky/README.md

 ### Hi there!
 My name is Tom.
 I'm a software developer.
 As a programmer, I aim to enable real-life solutions which have the greatest impact for as many people as possible.
-I'm especially interested in financial inclusion.
 I love interesting problems and time travel.

 ## Contact Me: